FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 16th December 2020.md

 The refurbishment of Barnagh Station house (which is a protected structure) and change of use

+to a community and tourism use along with ancillary site work,
+---
-to a community and tourism use along with ancillary site work,--- were proposed by Councillor Collins, seconded by Cllr Scanlan and resolved.
+were proposed by Councillor Collins, seconded by Cllr Scanlan and resolved.

 **2. General Municipal Allocation**